 Number of patients with a referral, for which the referring provider received a report from the provider to whom the patient was referred

-Referral: A request from one physician or other eligible provider to another practitioner for evaluation, treatment, or co-management of a patient's condition.
-This term encompasses referral and consultation as defined by Centers for Medicare and Medicaid Services.
+Referral – A request from one physician or other eligible provider to another practitioner for evaluation, treatment, or co-management of a patient's condition.
+This term encompasses referral and consultation as defined by Centers for Medicare & Medicaid Services.

 NUMERATOR NOTE: The consultant report that will fulfill the referral should be completed after the referral, and should be related to the referral for which it is attributed.
 If there are multiple consultant reports received by the referring provider which pertain to a particular referral, use the first consultant report to satisfy the measure.